How to Pronounce Pecan

 - pee-KAHN — most dominant phrasing nationwide

-- PEE-can — most dominant on the east coast
+- PEE-can — most dominant on the East Coast

 - pick-AHN — popular in areas like Texas, Oklahoma, Louisiana and Mississippi

-- PEE-kahn — popular in areas like the Upper Peninsula of Michigan, Wisconsin and northern Minnesota
+- PEE-kahn — popular in areas like the Upper Peninsula of Michigan, Wisconsin and Northern Minnesota

 What’s even more interesting is that people who prefer certain pronunciations will sometimes change how they say pecan when using it in certain compound words.
 For example, people do this when saying “pecan pie.”